stephenoffer/nvidia-demo/README.md

 # Multimodal Data Curation Pipeline for Robotics Foundation Models

-A sample GPU-accelerated data curation pipeline built on Ray for processing multimodal datasets (video, text, sensor data) used in robotics foundation model training.
+A production-ready GPU-accelerated data curation pipeline built on Ray for processing multimodal datasets (video, text, sensor data) used in robotics foundation model training.
+Optimized for GR00T and other NVIDIA robotics foundation models with support for internet-scale data processing, high-throughput simulation, and teleoperation data collection.

 ## Overview